OGcanviz/azure-quickstart-templates/e-shop-website-with-ilb-ase/README.md

 * **Web App URL**: URL used to access the Web App
 * **Admin App URL**: URL used to access the Admin App
-* **Admin App Redirect URL**: Admin App OAuth redirect URL which will be add to Reply URLs of the App Registration later.
+* **Admin App Redirect URL**: Admin App OAuth redirect URL which will be added to Reply URLs of the App Registration later.
 * **App Gateway Public IP FQDN**: Fully qualified domain name of the Application Gateway Public IP Address which will be used as the value of external domain CNAME records.

 > **Note**: the deployment window shown above can be re-opened by clicking the **Deployments** tab in the resource group.